 September 30, 1952 - incorporated as a village municipality; official name = "The Corporation of the Village of Sidney".
 January 1, 1967 - re-incorporated as a town municipality; official name = "Town of Sidney".

 The WSÁNEĆ People have lived on the Saanich Peninsula for thousands of years.
 Prior to European contact, they maintained winter villages throughout the Region.
-The language of the WSÁNEĆ People is SENĆOŦEN, and the site which the Town of Sidney now sits on was called "SET,TINES", which means "chest sticking out"; this is in reference to the way the land juts out into the water.
+The language of the WSÁNEĆ People is SENĆOŦEN, and the site which the Town of Sidney now sits on is called "SET,TINES", which means "chest sticking out," in reference to the way the land juts out into the water.
 The area was used for launching boats to travel to the Gulf Islands.
 The WSÁNEĆ People are saltwater people, meaning the sea is very important to their way of life.

 In 1852, the Hudson’s Bay Company obtained two large tracts of forested land from the WSÁNEĆ People.
 The area was then roughly surveyed by Joseph D. Pemberton, becoming known as North and South Saanich Districts.
 The first European settlers to make residence at North Saanich were John and Mark Coles in 1857.